igronus/binconverter.tk/README.md

 </VirtualHost>
 ```

 Note that proxy_http mod must be enabled.
 If not, try do it with `sudo a2enmod proxy_http`.

-Just clone this repo and run `python server.py`.
-You'll get your web-server on 8080 port (by default).
+As a side effect you can add some custom tag/ip/id (e.g. `?bin=00100110&type=int&device_id=d41d&register=0xF1`) to analyze data through access.log later, for example.

 ## TODO

 Make port readable from config.
-Fix some errors.
-Change how-to-use message.
 Write unit tests.
+Make be able to run as console application.
+List all available types in syntax message.

 Commits are welcome!